Stratusfaction (TV series)

-Stratusfaction was a Canadian music variety television series which aired on CBC Television in mid-1973.
+Stratusfaction is a Canadian music variety television series which aired on CBC Television in mid-1973.

 Premise

 Stratusfaction was an 18-member Calgary music group which performed throughout western Canada since 1971.
 They starred in this mid-year replacement series to perform theatrical and pop songs.
 Guest artists were featured in each episode except the final: Ed Evanko, Dianne Heatherington, Catherine McKinnon, Pat Rose and Diane Stapley.
 The series was recorded in Winnipeg on location at the Manitoba Theatre Centre during June 1973.

 Scheduling

 This half-hour series was broadcast Saturdays at 7:00 p.m. from 28 July to 8 September 1973.